ilinum/CS439_scripts/README.md

 * python race_condition pt-grow-stack

 ###TODO:
-* Do not make clean (and recompile) it every time a test is ran
 * If passed a particular argument exit on first failed test
 * Implement error checking for shell commands
 * Allow user to select the name of output file